 In the week leading up to your event, your attendees will be preparing and anticipating what’s to come.
 As an event organizer, you can take advantage of this anticipation to build for the first day of your event!
 Here are a few tips on how to help your attendees arrive excited and prepared.

-Email Blasts are also a great way to remind attendees and keep them excited about the upcoming conference.
+The bottom line is that event marketers should never shy away from keeping their attendees up to date with all event-related information.
 Do you have great advice for shopping and hotels around the venue?
 Let them know!
-A great tool with attendees at your events is knowing they are going to make the most out of the entire experience, so help them with that!
+A great tool with attendees at your events is knowing they are going to make the most out of the entire experience, so help them with that.
 You can also slow leak your itinerary, letting people know some surprises or exciting things that are happening that they were unaware of.

 Here’s an example of a promotional email used for the Hillsong Conference using Brushfire:

 Did you know that Brushfire has integrated e-mail marketing?
 This makes it easy for event coordinators to communicate to their attendees anything and everything they may need to know!